a-h-b/dadasnake/README.md

 conda activate ./dada_env_common/XXXXXXXX
 R
 ```
 Within R, set the path to the R-library in the conda environment and install phyloseq.
+This depends on regular building utilities of your operating system, e.g. gcc.
 Choose a mirror from the list when prompted.
 Don't update packages in the end (choose n):
 ```
 .libPaths(paste0(Sys.getenv("CONDA_PREFIX"),"/lib/R/library"))